 "The Natural Horsemanship movement is so old it's new again!"
 Pat Parelli

 Historically, Mr. Parelli wasn't too far off when he made that statement.
-From the oldest records of horse interactions, we can discover both abusive people working with animals and kind, supportive people working with animals.
+From the oldest records of horse interactions, we can discover both abusive people working with animals and many positive, supportive people working with animals.
 The kinder methods are what we call "natural".
 There is evidence, Native Americans used more natural methods for working with their animals.
-Of course there is also evidence that some tribes didn't use kind methods.
+Of course, there is also evidence that some tribes didn't use the kinder methods.
 Once again it comes down to each person working with the animal.

 In the early 20th century a few brave souls decided to start promoting kinder treatment of horses and softer training methods.
 Men like Tom and Bill Dorrance, just to name a couple.
-At first they didn't get much traction, but soon came a few more brave souls, and also, came better technology.
+At first, they didn't get much traction, but soon came a few more brave souls, and also, came better technology.
 Many of those men and women you've heard of.
-Monty Roberts, John Lyons, Pat and Linda Parelli, just to name a few.
-Then even more entered the scene.
-Now there are thousands of "Natural" horse trainers.
+Monty Roberts, John Lyons, Pat, and Linda Parelli, just to name a few.
+Then, even more, entered the scene.
+People like me who focus on bridging the gap between natural training and performance training.
+Today, there are thousands of "Natural" horse trainers.
 It's a beautiful thing.